telerik/ajax-docs/controls/ajaxmanager/radcodeblock-and-radscriptblock.md

 # RadCodeBlock and RadScriptBlock

-RadCodeBlock and RadScriptBlock are used to allow server and client script to work well together with AJAX updates.
-RadCodeBlock should be used when you have server code blocks placed within the markup.
-RadScriptBlock is used where you have JavaScript that evaluates after an AJAX request.

-This article describes how **RadCodeBlock** and **RadScriptBlock** work and provides simple examples.
-You can use **RadCodeBlock** and **RadScriptBlock** to allow server and client script to work well together with AJAX updates.
+This article describes how **RadCodeBlock** and **RadScriptBlock** work.
+We also provide a few simple examples that demonstrate how to use them.

+You can use **RadCodeBlock** and **RadScriptBlock** to allow server and client scripts to work together with the complex AJAX updates that are enabled by **RadAjaxManager**:

+* Use RadCodeBlock when you have server code blocks placed within the markup.

+* Use RadScriptBlock when you have a JavaScript that evaluates after an AJAX request.

 ## RadCodeBlock

-You should use **RadCodeBlock** when you have server code blocks placed within your markup (most often some JavaScript functions accessing server controls). **RadCodeBlock** (see **Example 1** ) isolates the code block and prevents the server error:
+The way how code blocks (server script within `<%= %>` tags) are implemented in ASP.NET may interfere with the **RadAjaxManager** render interception mechanism.
+To prevent this interference, use **RadCodeBlock** whenever you have server code blocks placed within your markup, for example, when some JavaScript functions access the server controls. **RadCodeBlock** isolates the code block and prevents server errors like this:

 *System.Web.HttpException: The Controls collection cannot be modified because the control contains code blocks (i.e. <% ... %>).*

-For more background on this issue see Rick Strahl's article, [Understanding how <% %>expressions render and why Controls.Add() doesn't work](http://www.west-wind.com/WebLog/posts/6148.aspx).
+For more background on this issue, see Rick Strahl's article, [Understanding how <% %>expressions render and why Controls.Add() doesn't work](http://www.west-wind.com/WebLog/posts/6148.aspx).

-The way code blocks (server script within "<%= %>"tags) are implemented in ASP.NET may interfere with the **RadAjaxManager** render interception mechanism.

-**Example 1** : Using a **RadCodeBlock** in your markup will isolate your code block and prevents the System.Web.HttpException server error.
+**Example 1** : Using a **RadCodeBlock** in your markup isolates your code block and prevents the `System.Web.HttpException` server error.

 ````ASP.NET
 <telerik:RadCodeBlock ID="RadCodeBlock1" runat="server">